huishun98/CZ4153-blockchain-project/README.md

 1. Open Ganache to start local server.
 2. In project root, run `truffle migrate`.
 3. Get contract address of 'Auction' contract and update localAuctionAddress in webapp/config.js.
-4. To start dApp, enter `webapp` directory and run `npm start`.
+4. To start dApp, cd to `webapp` directory and run `npm start`.
 5. Log into Metamask to conduct transactions.
+Only auction contract's deployer can start the auction.

 ## Features